First-Time Director Jonathan Olshefski on Creating a Feature-Length Documentary

 Olshefski also hired Lindsay Utz, who had edited the 2012 feature-length documentary Bully, about kids tormented by their classmates, and other documentaries.
-Within a year, Olshefski, Gordon and Utz had made a 15-minute trailer, and landed a MacArthur grant and a deal to air the film on PBS’s documentary series “POV.”
+A year after they began collaborating, Olshefski, Gordon and Utz had made a 15-minute trailer, and landed a MacArthur grant and a deal to air the film on PBS’s documentary series “POV.”
 Olshefski shot more footage last year.
 The finished film is bookended by the election of Barack Obama and the presidential campaign of Donald Trump.

 Since its Sundance premier, Quest has won the Grand Jury Award at the Full Frame Festival in Durham, North Carolina.
 When it was shown at the True/False Film Fest in Columbia, Missouri, the festival selected the Raineys as recipients of the 2017 Truth Life Fund, which benefits subjects of documentaries.
 Quest, Christina and PJ Rainey have attended all the screenings, and participated in Q&As.